ErikFontanel/portfolio/src/work/nike/nike.md

 After joining an event, each member receives a digital ticket for admission.
 Previously, connectivity issues at many locations made ticket scanning slow and unreliable, often forcing employees to manually check in members and causing long queues.
 To solve this, we developed a dedicated scanning app that caches the attendee list offline, enabling fast and seamless check-ins regardless of network reception.

 {% gallery {
- css: 'full-width',
+ css: 'full-width grid:scroll',
- caption: "Various UI elements designed for the Nike Community Experiences" } %}
+ caption: "Various UI elements designed for Nike Community Experiences" } %}

 {% image 'nike-cxp4.png', 'Nike Community Experiences Platform', 'full' %}